wuyang1002431655/tango_with_django_19/manuscript/chapter18-ajax.md

 	            cat_list = cat_list[:max_results]
 	    return cat_list

 ### Create a Suggest Category View

-Using the `get_category_list` function we can now create a view that returns the top 8 matching results as follows:
+Using the `get_category_list()` function, we can now create a view that returns the top eight matching results as follows:

 {lang="python",linenos=off}
 	def suggest_category(request):